BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_14.md

 (15) *Dread Plate*
 (16) *Water Stone*

-It is worth noting that we exploit the very weird way this area is coded internally: simply entering the room (9) containing the Kinglerite causes the step counter to completely reset.
-This allows us to get all the above items in one pass.
-Once you get all the items, enter and exit this room (9) once more before we solve the puzzle to proceed.
+A former version had a bug in which entering the room (9) containing the Kinglerite causes the step counter to completely reset, but this has been fixed.
+As a result, you'll likely need two item passes to get them all, then one more to progress.

 **B4F Trip 2: Progress**: